Feature Availability: Release 5.0

 Note: Once a simulation Rule is defined and enabled, it is active for the entire test run (unless you disable it explicitly).
 When you are running in parallel thread mode, each thread is expected to define its own set of Rules and enable it.

-Clear Virtualization Rules
+Delete Virtualization Rules

 Clears/removes an already defined virtualization rule.
 This is different from enabling/disabling Rules, as the Rule is completely removed from the scope.
 You can either remove Rules by reference name, group name, or all the Rules in one go.